-Jaipur City is often acclaimed as the most beautiful city of Rajasthan and for good reasons.
+Jaipur, the Pink City or the capital city of Rajasthan, is often acclaimed as the most beautiful city of Rajasthan.
 The city is rich with an infinite wealth of history, heritage, arts, and culture.
 Tourists on a quest for unique cultures often descend upon Jaipur in droves during peak tourist season however the history, heritage, arts and culture of Rajasthan do extend beyond Jaipur city.

 1. Taragarh Fort, Ajmer